top of page

 What is WordPress?

 WordPress is an open-source CMS that allows users to create, manage, and publish digital content without needing to code from scratch.
+Supports themes, plugins, and customization to scale from simple blogs to advanced eCommerce stores.
 Initially launched in 2003 as a blogging platform, it has evolved into a full-fledged website builder and CMS.

 There are two versions: